tumbledemerald-org/tumbledemerald/INSTALL.md

     - `make`
     - `git`
     - `libpng-dev`
+    - `arm-none-eabi binutils`

-2. Follow the instructions [here](https://devkitpro.org/wiki/devkitPro_pacman) to install devkitPro pacman.
-As a reminder, the goal is to configure an existing pacman installation to recognize devkitPro's repositories.
+2. Follow the instructions [here](https://devkitpro.org/wiki/devkitPro_pacman) to install devkitPro pacman. (unless you decided to use arm binutils) As a reminder, the goal is to configure an existing pacman installation to recognize devkitPro's repositories.
 3. Once devkitPro pacman is configured, run the following commands:

     ```bash